Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 The result is a huge interactive touchscreen wall that individuals can use to browse products they’re interested in from every shop within the shopping centre its located in – with up to 1,000 photos being displayed on the screen at any one time.

-It uses a capacitive touchscreen panel, which is essentially a finger-driven touchscreen that most consumers are familiar with.
-It can detect touch input, so all shoppers have to do is click on a photo to bring up more detailed information on each product, along with its sales location and related products they might also be interested in.
+It uses a capacitive touchscreen panel, featuring a sleek glass surface as a key component of the display.
+Capacitive touch technology enables precise and responsive interaction, allowing for accurate multi-touch gestures.
+As with most capacitive screens, the system is designed to detect input from a bare finger, which interacts with the electrostatic field to register touches.
+Capacitive touchscreens are the underlying technology powering this wall, making it intuitive and familiar for users.
+All shoppers have to do is click on a photo to bring up more detailed information on each product, along with its sales location and related products they might also be interested in.

 This is just a fantastic example of interactive digital signage for consumers.
 We’ll be really surprised if we don’t see more of these in shopping centers across the UK very soon!